Registration is rolling and will be open until we reach program capacity, but at a minimum we must have at least 30 participants.

-The program is seeking parents/guardians who are interested in serving as a “monitor” (or assistant chaperone) for the O'Maley Ski & Board program.
+The program is seeking parents/guardians who are interested in serving as a “monitor” (or assistant chaperone) for the Bradford Ski & Board program.
 Any help is greatly appreciated, but those that are able to commit to all six weeks of the program will receive a free pass allowing lift access during the hours of the program.
 Additionally, interested high school students can also serve as “monitors” in exchange for required community service hours (and free mountain access).
-For questions please contact Eric Magers at email@example.com.
+For questions please contact Cori Krajewski at email@example.com.

 detailed Program information

 Rentals: Bradford Ski Area has a full service rental facility.
 There is an additional $150 charge for equipment rental.
-Those renting equipment at Bradford must fill out additional paperwork and there is a $200.00 credit card number deposit required for snowboard rentals (Director Magers will contact you for this information).
+Those renting equipment at Bradford must fill out additional paperwork and there is a $200.00 credit card number deposit required for snowboard rentals (Director Krajewski will contact you for this information).
 Helmet rental for skiers/snowboarders is available for an additional $50.00.
-We highly recommend obtaining seasonal rentals elsewhere as equipment rented from Bradford for this program will be more expensive and will not be able to be taken home weekly with participants (please check Sport Stop, 67 Main St, Wenham 978.468.4488).
+We highly recommend obtaining seasonal rentals elsewhere as equipment rented from Bradford for this program will not be able to be taken home weekly with participants (please check Sport Stop, 67 Main St, Wenham 978.468.4488).

-Important Times: The bus leaves O’Maley at 2:40 PM, and returns from Bradford around 7:15 PM.
+Important Times: The bus leaves different schools at different times, and returns to each school between 7 - 7:30 PM - this information will be communicated to you before the program begins.
 It is important that participants are picked up promptly.
 When it’s time to depart from Bradford, participants must meet inside the lodge by 6 PM.
 After we gather in the lodge, we will return to the bus as a group, load all gear, and depart at 6:15.